timothypratley/happyapi/docs/DESIGN.md

 But there is a lot more to it:

 * Authentication and authorization
+* Specification
   * What resources are available and what parameters can be passed?
+  * How do I navigate the specification?
+(Online docs?
+Class hierarchy?
+REPL?)
 * Request validation
 * Response comprehension
 * Paging